The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2018.

 I encourage students to perform and play for family, friends, community/educational/church activities as much as possible throughout the year.
 Sharing the gift of music is a wonderful opportunity to bless and inspire others!

-- There are two required student recitals each year – Christmas and Spring.
+- There are two required student recitals each year – Fall and Spring.
 Details TBA

 - Recitals are planned and scheduled months in advance which students spend several weeks to months practicing in preparation.

 - They are important to your child's musical growth and help build community within the studio.

 - If for some reason your child has extreme performance anxiety(being nervous is normal and not considered anxiety), please speak to me in advance.
 We will find some way to have your child participate and feel a part of the recital even if not performing.

 - Some students will memorize their pieces, others will not.
 The teacher will decide the appropriate performance expectation for each student.

 - Competitions,piano festivals, and student achievement exams(AIM) are available for student participation based on teacher's assessment of student readiness and also parent support.
 Fees associated with these events are the student's responsibility.

 Contact me: I'd love to hear from you!

 If you have any questions about this information, or need to leave a message concerning lessons, your child’s progress, etc., I can be reached via my contact page or by phone (call or text) 801-455-5539.
 Please leave a voice mail if you want me to respond by phone call and I will get back to you as soon as possible.